zarf-dev/proposals/0053-bundle-format/README.md

 ## Summary

-This proposal outlines the migration from Zarf's legacy signature format (`zarf.yaml.sig`) to the standardized Sigstore bundle format (`zarf.bundle.sig`) as the default signing mechanism.
-It establishes connectivity profiles for signing and verification operations, ensuring Zarf maintains its airgap-first philosophy while supporting online verification scenarios when connectivity is available.
+This proposal outlines enhancements to the Zarf package signing and verification lifecycle in parity with [Cosign]().
+This includes the migration from Zarf's legacy signature format (`zarf.yaml.sig`) to the standardized Sigstore bundle format (`zarf.bundle.sig`) as the default signing mechanism.
+In doing so this creates more provenance around Zarf package provenance while ensuring that default behaviors support airgapped or otherwise security-critical environments.

 ## Motivation